arachtivix/meshifier/README.md

 - tetrahedron: A regular tetrahedron with four equilateral triangular faces
 - joined-tetrahedrons: Two tetrahedrons joined by one face
 - chair: A simple chair with seat, backrest and four legs
+- spaceship: A space ship with main body, wings, cockpit, and propulsion elements

 ### Direct Rendering